101 Best Things to Do on Oʻahu, Hawaiʻi

 Read My Separate Post: Stairway to Heaven (Haʻikū Stairs)

 Among locals, students, and visitors alike, China Walls is a very popular east Honolulu sunset spot.
-For this reason, don’t come to China Walls expecting a secluded spot late in the day, but if you walk past the crowds around the little cove to the south, the other side has a beautiful reflection pool that can be a great place for sunset photos!
+For this reason, don’t come to China Walls expecting a secluded spot late in the day, but if you walk past the crowds around the little cove to the south, there is a beautiful reflection pool that can be a great place for sunset photos!

 Additionally, if you are a first-time visitor at China Walls, don’t swim!
 This is a very dangerous place that brings in an open-ocean swell.
 By this, I mean that on a day with waves, the swell will crash along the wall and often much higher, wiping out anyone or anything in its path.
 It has also been known to throw people against the wall, which you can read more about here.